 In Washington and West Virginia, our leaders are failing us.
-Things are so unhinged in D.C. that we hear more about tweets than thoughtful efforts to make government work.
 Too many of our leaders are paralyzed by partisanship, which leads to chaos in government.
 In West Virginia, we can’t afford another legislative session without taking common-sense, bold steps to invest in West Virginia’s future.

 Jobs and the Economy

 Even more so than in the past, it’s critically important to strengthen and expand the state economy now.
-Workforce participation in West Virginia is among the lowest in the country, coal severance taxes have declined significantly, and the state budget is in deep trouble.
-Basic government services that we expect and deserve are in jeopardy.
+Workforce participation in West Virginia is among the lowest in the country, and coal severance taxes have declined significantly.
 We need to experiment with a variety of approaches to create jobs that build upon our strengths and our natural assets.
 Small businesses and entrepreneurs will play a large role in growing middle-class wages.
-With solid state policies, new energy opportunities will grow significantly in the future for coal, oil and gas, solar, and wind.
+With solid state policies, new energy opportunities will grow significantly in the future for solar, wind, energy efficiency, and traditional energy sources.
 Our high-technology, tourism, and agriculture sectors are also poised to grow and create jobs.

 Quality of Life